Polytype-Dependent Upconversion Photoluminescence in 3R-MoS2

 However, the manifestation of such upconversion pathways in rhombohedral TMDs has not yet been studied.
 In these systems, distinct ferroelectric polytypes (different layer-stacking sequences with different out-of-plane polarizations) have not yet been explored in the context of UPL, leaving open the question of whether upconversion is sensitive to the underlying stacking order and thus polytype dependent.
 Clarifying this connection is particularly relevant because 3R-TMDs combine switchable polarization with reconfigurable domain architectures \cite{Wang2023NatMater}, offering potential for devices that integrate wavelength conversion with ferroelectric control.

 Here, we report the first observation of UPL in 3R-MoS$_2$ and demonstrate strong polytype dependence of the upconversion efficiency.
 We focus first on rhombohedral trilayers, where three distinct polytypes coexist: ABC/CBA (flipped same polytype, carrying opposite polarizations) and centrosymmetric ABA/BAB (both with zero net polarization).
 While ABC and CBA are distinguishable by Kelvin probe force microscopy (KPFM), the ABA and BAB configurations remain degenerate to such measurement.
 By contrast, our UPL readout converts their opposite symmetry into a robust difference in upconversion efficiency, enabling reliable, large-area labeling of ABA versus BAB.
-We then present first-principles calculations that attribute this polytype dependence to variations in the $\Gamma$-point conduction manifold governing the exciton-exciton annihilation process.
+We then present first-principles calculations that attribute this polytype dependence primarily to the layer confinement of the annihilating excitons, which controls the spatial overlap entering the annihilation matrix element, together with variations in the $\Gamma$-point conduction manifold governing the energy matching of the exciton-exciton annihilation process.
 We further map the layer and power dependence of the upconverted emission in few-layer stacks, disentangling two distinct annihilation channels, each fed by a different dark exciton valley, through their contrasting intensity scaling and opposite density-induced shifts.
 Finally, we show that polytype-selective UPL persists in thicker samples where multiple polytypes coexist.
 This UPL-based readout complements recently established methods for mapping ferroelectric polytypes in rhombohedral TMDs \cite{Kizel2025ACSNano, liang_resolving_2025, liang_nanosecond_2025}.
 Together, these optical techniques provide non-invasive, large-area characterization that overcomes limitations of traditional surface potential measurements, while the coupling of UPL efficiency to switchable stacking order suggests a route toward slidetronic control of wavelength upconversion.